Augustus E. Willson: Governor of Kentucky

 In 1907, Willson was chosen by acclamation as the Republican candidate for governor.
 Willson's opponent had been chosen at a nominating convention two years earlier.
 Governor Beckham had convinced the Democrats to hold their primary early so he could secure the party's nomination for the 1908 senatorial election while he was still serving as governor.
 He wanted to influence the selection of his would-be successor.
-Using his clout as governor, Beckham ensured the selection of Samuel Wilbur Hager as the party's gubernatorial nominee.
+Using his clout as governor, Beckham ensured the selection of Samuel Wilber Hager as the party's gubernatorial nominee.

 The chief campaign issue was the ongoing Black Patch Tobacco Wars in western Kentucky.
 Hager carried the stigma of being the hand-picked candidate of Governor Beckham, who had largely ignored the violence during his administration.
 On the other hand, Willson had twice represented the American Tobacco Company as their attorney.
 Western farmers had resisted their monopoly of tobacco prices and were trying to express their own power through the PPA; but they had begun to use violence against farmers who would not join the association.
 Democrats made much of this issue, and Willson did little to counter accusations that he was unsympathetic to the plight of the farmers.
 Hager tried to appeal to both sides of the conflict, but ultimately lost the support of both.
 Willson's position appealed to urban voters who wanted the state's reputation for violence to end even if it meant siding with the tobacco industry against the state's farmers.

 In the general election, Willson garnered 214,481 votes to 196,428 for Hager.
 (Scattered votes were also cast for minor party candidates.)
 Strong support from urban areas swung the election for Willson.
 Half of Willson's 18,000-vote majority came from the city of Louisville.
 Republicans also won the mayoral races in Louisville and Paducah.
 A disagreement between Hager and an associate of Governor Beckham caused Beckham's support for his candidate to wane.
 Voters who favored prohibition – strong supporters of Beckham for his pro-temperance stand – also deserted Hager, who vacillated on the issue.